Links

 This section covers the basics:

-Imagekit Javascript SDK gives a name to each transformation parameter e.g. height for h and width for w parameter.
+ImageKit JavaScript SDK gives a name to each transformation parameter e.g. height for h and width for w parameter.
 It makes your code more readable.
 If the property does not match any of the available options, it is added as it is.
-See the full list of supported transformations in React SDK on Github.
+See the full list of supported transformations in Javascript SDK on Github.

 You can also use h and w parameter instead of height and width.
 See the complete list of transformations supported in ImageKit here.